Medically reviewed by Drugs.com. Last updated on Jun 19, 2019.

-- Kidney disease or
+- Kidney disease, severe or

-Proper Use of ropivacaine
+Proper use of ropivacaine

-Precautions While Using ropivacaine
+Precautions while using ropivacaine

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur:

 - Blurred vision